sean9999/dev-db/README.md

 # Local DB

-This project is for working with local copies of Hard Rock / WGames databases:
+This project is designed to make it easy to work with local copies of Hard Rock / WGames databases.
+Such as:

 - The "ext" database
 - The "conf" database